 This is a PDF designed to invite personal and group reflection, with spaces for trainees to write in.
 We have worked with advisors from stroke care, medicine, social care and public engagement and added our own guidance for discussion topics before, during and after screening the Extra Scenes.

 We are also happy to tailor a Learning Resource Kit in line with any specific requirements you have - just ask.

 The Worksheet is available as hard copy printouts by post or download it (PDF, 366KB).

 This Evaluation Form is designed to help you monitor and record your experience of the training and of trainee responses, and to plan the delivery of more training using the resources.

 The Form is available as hard copy printouts by post or download it (PDF, 342KB).

-A host of See Beyond Stroke screenings, workshops and panel sessions have already taken place with a range of audiences in a variety of venues, including.
+A host of See Beyond Stroke screenings, workshops and panel sessions have already taken place in a wide variety of venues, including.